 How Much Money is Needed for HPCET Counselling 2026?

-Participating in HPCET 2026 counselling involves two types of fees paid at different stages: a non-refundable counselling registration fee paid upfront at registration, and a seat acceptance fee paid after receiving your allotment.
-Keep both amounts ready before you begin — partial payment or delayed payment can cost you your place in the process.
+Participating in HPCET 2026 counselling involves two types of fees paid at different stages: a non-refundable counselling registration fee at registration (applicable only to JEE Main applicants — HPCET-qualified students pay no registration fee), and a seat acceptance fee paid after receiving an allotment to confirm your seat.

 Non-Refundable Counselling Fee

 Payment is accepted via net banking, credit card, or debit card through the HPTU payment gateway.
-A demand draft in favour of the Finance Officer, HPTU, payable at Hamirpur, may also be accepted — confirm the accepted payment modes in the official counselling notification before choosing this route.
+Confirm the accepted payment modes in the official counselling notification before paying.

 Refundable / Seat Acceptance Fee

 After receiving your seat allotment, you must pay a seat acceptance fee to confirm and hold your seat.
-This amount is credited towards your first-semester college fees and is therefore not an additional charge on top of your tuition — it is essentially a pre-payment of part of your college fee.
+This amount is credited towards your first-semester college fees — it is a pre-payment of part of your tuition, not an additional charge.
 However, if you withdraw after accepting a seat, the seat acceptance fee is not fully refunded.
-The refund amount and timeline depend on the stage and timing of your withdrawal as per the HPTU refund schedule published in the official counselling notification.
+The refund amount and timeline depend on the stage and timing of your withdrawal as per the HPTU refund schedule in the official counselling notification.

 | Fee Type | Category | Amount | Refundable? |